yusuf-sengun/yusuf-sengun/readMe.md

 ## I'm a Student✏️, Devoloper💻 , Runner🏃 and Swimmer🏊  :)

-- ✏️ I am student at İstanbul Kültür University
-- 💻 I’m currently working at Telenity as Software Developer Intern
+- 💻 I’m currently working at Trendyol as Software Developer

 ### Connect with me: